UniMath/agda-unimath/src/set-theory/increasing-binary-sequences.lagda.md

 ### The type of increasing binary sequences as a retract of the cantor space

+We can "force" any binary sequence into an increasing binary sequence by replacing the 𝑛'th value by the least upper bound of all values up to and including 𝑛.
+This defines a retract.

 ```agda
 force-ℕ∞↑' : cantor-space → cantor-space
 force-ℕ∞↑' x zero-ℕ = x zero-ℕ